jabrena/type-problems/README.md

 Java accept `null` values when you assign to a Type although it is harmful.
 Using `JSR-305` meta-annotations like `@NonNull` or using `JSR 303` & `JSR 380` Bean validations, you could indicate that your programs only accept Non null values.
+Another alternative to mitigate the usage of `null` values in your programs is with the usage of the Monad `Optional<T>`

 Enjoy the journey!